Flamenco Guitar Lesson and interview with Berto Boyd

 I just purchased your book, 12 Flamenco Etudes Vol. 1 – Picado yesterday.
 I plan to get into it this week (before this goes live).
 Tell us about it.

 Every guitarist has different lengths in fingers and some hands have advantages over others.
 These are studies that worked for my hands.
-Guitar technique is super personal but I figured why not share some of the things that have given me some breakthroughs in my own personal practice.
+Guitar technique is super personal.
+I figured why not share some of the things that have given me some breakthroughs in my own personal practice.

 Etude # 3 From Berto’s Book: